plivo/plivo-ios-sdk2-examples/README.md

 Compatible with iOS version 12 and above.

 Plivo iOS SDK supports IPv4 networks only.
-Users can make and receive calls when their device is connected to a network that uses IPv4, IPv6, or both versions of the protocol.
+Users can make and receive calls when their device is connected to a network that uses IPv4 version of the protocol.

 Handles network change internally.